sgr-0007/plant-recognition/README.md

 2. **Access the Application:**

-   **It is recommended to clear the cache before accessing the application** Open a web browser and navigate to `http://localhost:3000` to start using the application.
+   **It is recommended to clear the cache before accessing the application**.
+Launch any web browser and go to http://localhost:3000 to begin using the application.

 ### Using the application
 On the landing page, the user is given the option to ‘Login’ with their username.
 After logging in, click on the ‘New Post’ button on the navbar.